patrickbucher/sicp/diary.md

+# 2022-12-30 (Fr)

+I started with exercise 2.85, which is quite involved and big.
+Having laid out the biggest part of the scaffolding, I let the task sink in until I continue to work on it.

 # 2022-12-29 (Th)

 Once again, I had a day without any plans at my disposal, so I was able to